 - CLOSED toed and comfortable shoes that can get dirty (NO SANDALS)

 - swimming suit- in case of water activity

 - sunscreen and bug spray (all staff have sunscreen and bug spray for camper use, as well)

-We were very excited to be able to return to a more traditional Camp Leif Ericson experience this past summer and we will continue to keep the safety of our campers and staff as our top priority as we look forward to Summer 2022.
+We were very excited to be able to return to a more traditional Camp Leif Ericson experience the past two summers and we will continue to keep the safety of our campers and staff as our top priority as we look forward to Summer 2023.
 Thus, we will continue to follow the recommendations of the American Camping Association, Y-USA, CDC, OSHA, and local Health Department as they are updated.

 Lunch At Camp FAQs